Personal, Social and Health Education

 Implementation

 An emphasis on regular teaching about healthy relationships-maintaining, restoring and developing, is an area we feel is particularly important for us.
-Many of our pupils come from family settings which are fluid, sometimes unstable and often challenging.
+Many of our pupils come from family settings that are fluid, sometimes unstable and often challenging.
 Due to high CP/CIN/DA, we have to teach our children what healthy relationships are.
 To that end, we also take time to develop good emotional literacy.

 Impact

-Well taught PSHE will help pupils achieve their academic potential and flourish as individuals within a world of rapid changes.
-Assessment for learning is continuous.
-It is seen within lessons, through achieving skills of independence and commitment to the smooth running of the school community.
-Observing resilience and self-care are key indicators.
-Our ultimate aim is that children achieve their full academic potential by the end, alongside a positive understanding of themselves as unique beings, being able keep themselves healthy and safe, build, maintain and develop healthy, respectful relationships, undertake different responsibilities successfully and be equipped with the skills needed for the next stage of their education.
+Our ultimate aim is that children achieve their full academic potential by the end of formal education, alongside a positive understanding of themselves as unique beings, being able keep themselves healthy and safe, build, maintain and develop healthy, respectful relationships, undertake different responsibilities successfully and be equipped with the skills needed for the next stage of their lives and education.

 Enhancements